Qydnama/ShoeStore/README.md

 ## Overview

 This is a Shoe Store website developed using Node.js and MongoDB.
 The application allows users to add products to cart and buy them.
 The project includes server-side logic for Currency API's, Cat API's.
 It has profile page where user can change his information and admin panel for managing users and products.
-The Admin user is:
-email: amandyk@gmail.com
-password: 123

 ## API Services